YMGB96/SchoolProject-StrategyGames/TechnicalDocu.md

 ### **Registering a User**
 Use the `register` method, to register a user and set them as the active user

-If there is any error, the method returns a string (`str`) containing an error message, `None` otherwise
+If there is any error, the method returns a string (`str`) containing an error message, an empty string otherwise
 ```py
 err: str = menu_logic.register("username", "password", "password")
 if err: